 Inspired by twelve years of study and two years of teacher training under Lama Tenzin Wangyal Rinpoche and training with a Bwiti master from Gabon since 2012, Peter coaches individuals and companies to become the best version of themselves.

-Peter is currently travelling across the world gathering twelve Masters from different Wisdom Traditions who will meet together for the first time in history at the United Nations in New York City in late 2017.
+Peter traveled across the world gathering twelve Masters from different Wisdom Traditions who met together for the first time in history at the United Nations in New York City in November 2017.

 Olivier graduated in marketing and international business.
 He worked as a senior product manager in the Music industry for 10 years, than as a Video Game producer both in Los Angeles and Paris.
 In 2006, he finally walked away from corporate marketing and media to be fully aligned with his values, and thrived as a music producer, illustrator and freelance web developer.

 In 2016, he went on to co-found Le Ciel Foundation, to embrace his life mission and full-time spirituality, as well as becoming a spiritual consultant and coach both for individual and companies.